-Malaysia asked to reopen MH370 probe after claims of new evidence
+US company asks Malaysia to reopen MH370 probe

 Malaysian authorities are being asked to launch a new search for flight MH370, nine years after it disappeared from radars over the South China Sea.
 The request comes after US marine robotics company Ocean Infinity claimed to have found new evidence of the plane’s possible location.